Disability Living Allowance (DLA) for adults

 Disability Living Allowance (DLA) is a tax-free benefit for disabled people who need help with mobility or care costs.

-If you’re aged 65 or older and haven’t received DLA or PIP in the last year you may be able to claim Attendance Allowance.
+If you’re aged 65 or older and haven’t received DLA or Personal Independence Payment (PIP) in the last year, you may be able to claim Attendance Allowance instead.

 If you were born after 8 April 1948 and you’re already claiming, you’ll continue to get DLA until the Department for Work and Pensions (DWP) writes to tell you when your DLA will end and invites you to apply for Personal Independence Payment (PIP).

 Unless your circumstances change, you don’t need to do anything until you hear from DWP about your DLA.